iOSAppsWarrior/Jenny-Pan-iem/README.md

 ###

 <p align="left">👋 Hello!
-My name is Jenny Pan-iem a passionate self-taught Software QA Engineer with over 5 years of hands-on experience in testing and reviewing iOS apps.
+My name is Jenny Pan-iem a passionate self-taught QA tester and <strong>actively looking for a job</strong> as a Software <em>QA Engineer</em>.
+I have hands-on experience in testing and reviewing iOS apps.
 I specialize in ensuring the quality and reliability of software through meticulous testing processes.
 Currently, I'm diving into the world of QA automation to enhance efficiency and streamline testing workflows.</p>

 ###